 If a party has committed a serious fault, the employment contract can be terminated for serious cause without the serving of a notice period or the payment of an indemnity.
 Examples of a serious fault are theft, violence, …

+Where multiple redundancies qualify as a collective dismissal, the legislation on collective dismissals applies, and possibly the legislation regarding the closure of undertakings.
 There is a collective dismissal where, during a continued period of 60 days, a minimum number of employees are terminated for reasons, which do not relate to the person of the employees.
-This minimum number is:

 A collective dismissal or a closure triggers the prior information and consultation obligations towards the employees (either through the Works Council or, if there is none, the Trade Union Delegation, or, failing this, the employees in person).
 The intention to proceed with a collective dismissal or closure must also be communicated to the competent administration (the director of the sub-regional unemployment office).

 In principle, a collective dismissal gives rise to the payment of a special monthly compensation during a period of 4 months, in addition to any indemnity in lieu of notice.